-ICP POLICY

-Policy 3.2.2 Intermunicipal collaboration.

-Policy 3.2.3

-Protection of source water, wetlands, and regional corridors.
+IGP POLICY CORRESPONDING ASP SECTIONS Policy 3.2.2 Intermunicipal collaboration.
+The County has undertaken thorough and structured engagement with the City of Calgary to address intermunicipal issues and opportunities throughout the ASP process, and this is reflected in the relevant Plan policies.
+Policy 3.2.3 Protection of source water, wetlands, and regional corridors.
+Policies within Sections 16 (Natural & Historic Environment) and 20 (Transportation) of this ASP. address these matters.
 Policies 3.3.1 and 3.3.2 Flood prone areas.

-Policy 3.4.2 Expansion of Settlement Areas

-Policy 3.4.4 Country Residential Development

-Policy 3.4.5.1 Employment Areas

-Policy 3.5.1.1 and Schedules 3 & 4 Mobility Corridors

-Policy 3.5.2.1 and Schedules 5 & 6 Transmission Corridors

-the SSRP, and subsequently, all ASPs must follow the direction of the County Plan.
+Policies within Sections 7 (Residential) and 17 (Reserves) of this ASP. address these matters.
+Policy 3.4.2 Expansion of Settlement Areas Policies within Section 12 (Future Expansion Areas) of this ASP. address these matters.
+Policy 3.4.4 Country Residential Development Policies within Section 7 (Residential) of this ASP. address these-matters.
+Policy 3.4.5.1 Employment Areas Policies within Section 9 (Business) of this ASP. address these matters.
+Policy 3.5.1.1 and Schedules 3 & 4 Mobility Corridors Policies within Sections 21 (Scenic and Community Corridors) and 23 (Utility Services) of this ASP.
+Policy 3.5.2.1 and Schedules 5 & 6 Transmission Corridors Policies within Section 22 (Utility Services) of this ASP.

 The SSRP provides a number of principles to assist municipalities with strategic planning.
 A key premise of the SSRP is to use land more efficiently and to preserve large tracts of agricultural land.
-The County Plan implements these principles by directing growth to identified growth areas and limiting development outside of these areas.
+The Municipal Development Plan County Plan implements these principles by directing growth to identified growth areas and limiting development outside of these areas.

-The Springbank ASP specifically achieves the following key SSRP objectives:
+The North Springbank ASP specifically achieves the following key SSRP objectives: